scottgriv/Dark-Castle-Theme/README.md

 | Functions & Keywords                        | `#AA1B86` | `170, 27, 134`  | `315° 73% 39%`  | ![Functions Color](https://via.placeholder.com/20/AA1B86?text=+)       |

 > Reference the [Full Color Palette](./docs/PALETTE.md#full-color-palette) for the names used for the colors above and lesser colors not listed as well.
-> You can also find the [Markdown Color Palette](./docs/PALETTE.md#full-color-palette) there as well.
+> You can also find other specific color palettes here as well.

 ## Team